antvis/G6/docs/api/Graph.en.md

 **Usage**

 ```
-// move combo1 out of it's parent combo. combo1 will be in the same hierarchy level as it's old parent.
+// move combo1 out of its parent combo. combo1 will be in the same hierarchy level as its old parent.
 graph.updateComboTree('combo1')

 // move combo1 into combo2. combo1 will be the child of combo2.